LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    numbers.txt

 you should be told that the file does not exist.
-Recall that the executable created by MonoDevelop is two folders down in :file:`bin/Debug`.
-This is the default *current directory* when monoDevelop runs the program.
+Recall that the executable created by MonoDevelop is two directories down through :file:`bin` to :file:`Debug`.
+This is the default
+*current directory* when MonoDevelop runs the program.
 You can refer to
 a file that is not in the current directory.
-A brief description of what we need now:
+A full description is in the next section, but briefly, what we need now:
 The symbol for the parent directory is ``..``.
-Folders and files are separated by ``\`` in Windows and ``/`` on a Mac,  so you can test the program successfully if you use the file name:
+The hierarchy of folders and files are separated by ``\`` in Windows and ``/`` on a Mac,  so you can test the program successfully if you use the file name:
 ``..\..\numbers.txt`` in Windows and ``../../numbers.txt`` on a Mac.
 On a Mac, running